top of page

 Keeping tenants comfortable without driving up costs can feel like a balancing act that never quite ends.

-Over time, this reduces energy waste, cuts costs, and helps the equipment last longer.
-Tenants enjoy a more comfortable space, and you enjoy fewer complaints and lower utility bills.
+Over time, this approach improves energy efficiency, helps you reduce energy costs, and extends the life of your equipment.
+Tenants get a more comfortable space, and you deal with fewer complaints and lower utility bills.

 Example: Meross Matter Smart Thermostat

 The Meross smart thermostat is a good example of how IoT can make HVAC systems easier to manage.
-It works with most heating and cooling setups, like furnaces, boilers, air conditioners, heat pumps, and fan coil units.
+It works with most heating and cooling setups, like furnaces, boilers, air conditioning units, heat pumps, and fan coil units.
 You just need to have a C wire for power.

 The smart schedule is a big help.
 You can set it to keep the building comfortable when people are home and save energy when they are not.

-The Meross app even shows you how much heating and cooling you are using, so it is easier to spot ways to better manage your utility costs.
-Installation is quick and easy.
-You can usually have it up and running yourself in under 30 minutes without needing to call in extra help.
+The Meross app even shows you how much heating and cooling you are using, so it is easier to spot ways to manage your utility costs better.
+Installation is quick and easy, and you can usually have it up and running yourself in under 30 minutes without needing to call in extra help.

 5. Noise Monitoring Using IoT Technology